 The Lung Shot: Hit a Double Lung Shot for an Extremely Clean Kill

 A deer that cannot breathe isn’t going to run anywhere for long.
-Lung shots with a bow are almost as effective as heart shots, and the lungs are the largest targeted area that you can aim to hit when you hunt deer.
+Lung shots with a bow are almost as effective as heart shots, and the lungs are the largest targeted area that you can aim for hit when you hunt deer.

 You should aim for the middle of the lungs, which is slightly higher than the 10 ring (you’ll hear the 10 ring as a 10 inch space that’s the best spot for taking down a deer in most hunting circles).

 The Shoulder Shot: Recommended for High Powered Rifles Only

 If you are a bow hunter, don’t try the shoulder – stick with the lungs.
 The aim is to put your bullet through one shoulder blade.
-It will then traverse the chest cavity then hit the inside of the other shoulder blade.
+It will traverse the chest cavity, then hit the inside of the other shoulder blade.

 If you have the right rifle and ammunition, this is a very reliable way to put a deer down with a single bullet.
 If you are hunting with a bow, stick with a chest cavity shot and aim for the heart or the lungs to walk away cleanly.

-Wrapping Up & Parting Thoughts:
+Wrapping Up & Parting Thoughts

-So there are a few options for achieving the clean kills you need, and they all have their plus and minus points.
+There are a few options for achieving the clean kills you need, and they all have their pros and cons.
 There will never be a completely true consensus on which one is best.